- The Spokesman goes statewide.

 One staple of Farm Bureau Day at the Iowa State Fair is the annual Iowa Farm Bureau Cookout Contest, which began in 1963.

-Responding to members’ needs for quality health insurance options, Iowa Farm Bureau brought on Blue Cross and Blue Shield of Iowa as a partner in 1970.
+Responding to members’ needs for quality health insurance options, Iowa Farm Bureau partnered with Blue Cross and Blue Shield of Iowa in 1970.
 The Farm Bureau Health Insurance group was formed in a contract with Blue Cross and Blue Shield.

 - Iowa Farm Bureau moves west.

 Iowa Farm Bureau finished constructing its current West Des Moines building in 1973.
 This silent video provides a glimpse at the 1973 building dedication and time capsule installation.